FAQs

 The navigator will be giving high-level directions to the driver, and will also be responsible for spotting mistakes in the driver’s code.

-Note that this is just a loose suggestion, every pair will find the style that works best for them.
-But we strongly recommend you at least give this style a try.
+Note that this is just a loose suggestion – every pair will find the style that works best for them.
+But we strongly recommend that you at least give this style a try.

 -